Q: Do you only accept painting?

 A: Yes, but we define “painting” very broadly.
 For our purposes, painting encompasses anything from drawing to three-dimensional constructions that involve the activity of painting.
 We also consider monoprints and monotypes.
 Editioned prints, digital paintings, photographs, photograms and sculpture are NOT eligible.

 A: First, you will go online and create an account.
 This account will remain indefinitely and you will log into it in the future to apply to competitions.
-Once you have set up an account, you will then will have the ability to enter your regional competition.
-Until the deadline of the competition, you will also be able to login and edit your entry.
+Once you have set up an account, you will then will have the ability to enter your regional competition by first completing the payment form, and then re-visiting your personal account page to access your competition entry under the section "Entries awaiting completion".
+Your competition entry is activated on your account by a successfully processed payment.
+You have the ability to login and edit your entry until the deadline of the competition, however, you must press "submit" or else your competition entry will not be saved.
+By pressing "submit" your entry will move to the category "Completed entries which may still be edited" and it will stay there until the competition is closed manually on the day of the deadline.

 Q: Do I need to upload a statement or resume?